 Highgate Hill Cable Tramway

-Owner The Steep Grade Tramways and Works Company Ltd (infrastructure and assets owned by the Patent Cable Tramways Corporation Ltd)
+Owner The Steep Grade Tramways and Works Company (a subsidiary of the Patent Cable Tramways Corporation)

-Taken over 11th August 1888 (Dick Kerr and Co Ltd - all assets of the former Patent Cable Tramways Corporation)
+Taken over 11th August 1888 (Dick Kerr and Company) - purchased all the assets of the former Patent Cable Tramways Corporation from the liquidator)

 Closed 5th December 1892 (following an accident)

-Taken over 14th August 1896 (Highgate Hill Tramways Ltd)
+Taken over 14th August 1896 (Highgate Hill Tramways Limited)

 Length 0.71 miles